equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 **RUN_SMOOTHER_WITH_ITER**

-This is exactly like the RUN_SMOOTHER job, but it has an additional first argumeent iter which can be used to control the iter number in the RUNPATH.
-When using the RUN_SMOOTHER job the iter number will be defaultetd to zero, and one in the optional rerun.
+This is exactly like the RUN_SMOOTHER job, but it has an additional first argument iter which can be used to control the iter number in the RUNPATH.
+When using the RUN_SMOOTHER job the iter number will be defaulted to zero, and one in the optional rerun.

 **ENSEMBLE_RUN**